freedomofpress/webcat/tools/signing/Readme.md

 	  To see examples that uses all the optional features, see [Cryptpad](../../apps/cryptpad) for extra files, and [Globaleaks](../../apps/globaleaks) for multiple CSPs.

   8. _Proceed with the signatures_: the signing script will invoke Sigstore.
-If a browser is available, the OIDC login to Fulcio will be automatically opened, otherwise the link will be shown. `python2 signer.py --signatures 1 --output app/webcat.json app/`
+If a browser is available, the OIDC login to Fulcio will be automatically opened, otherwise the link will be shown.
+     `python2 signer.py --signatures 1 --output app/webcat.json app/`

   10. _Insert the signing identity_: after the signing, the script will prompt asking, in order, which identities have been used for the various signatures.
 Identities are always emails, for instance, in the case of a Github OIDC login, the identity will be the primary email.

 For signed manifest examples, see some of the currently deployd `webcat.json` files: [testapp/webcat.json](https://testapp.nym.re/webcat.json), [Jitsi](https://jitsi.nym.re/webcat.json)

 _TODO: the manual input for identities can be eliminated, as the "signatures" structure in the manifest JSON should be an array and not an object._

-For signed manifest examples